Skin Science

 Oryza sativa extract

-Rice extract is a nutrient-rich antioxidant containing ferrulic acid which hydrates, maintains elasticity, brightens, soothes, and protects the skin.
+Rice extract is a nutrient-rich antioxidant containing ferulic acid which hydrates, maintains elasticity, brightens, soothes, and protects the skin.

 PDRN